nextcloud/richdocuments/README.md

 ![](https://raw.githubusercontent.com/nextcloud/richdocuments/master/screenshots/Nextcloud-writer.png)

+Nextcloud Office supports editing your documents in real time with multiple other editors, showing high fidelity, WYSIWYG rendering and preserving the layout and formatting of your documents.

+Users can insert and reply to comments and invite others without a Nextcloud account for anonymous editing of files with a public link shared folder.

+Nextcloud Office supports dozens of document formats including DOC, DOCX, PPT, PPTX, XLS, XLSX + ODF, Import/View Visio, Publisher and many more…

+Nextcloud Office is based on the Collabora Online Development Edition (CODE) and is available free and under heavy development, adding features and improvements all the time!
+Enterprise users have access to the more stable, scalable Collabora Online Enterprise based version through a Nextcloud support subscription.

+## Installation

+Nextcloud Office is built on Collabora Online which requires a dedicated service running next to the Nextcloud webserver stack.
+There are several ways to run the coolwsd service.
+For full details, see the related section in the admin manual https://docs.nextcloud.com/server/latest/admin_manual/office/index.html

+This repository covers only the Nextcloud integration app which requires a Collabora Online server to connect to.

+Note: it is possible to use Collabora Online’s integration with re-compiled and/or re-branded backends.
+This app may work with other WOPI Edtiors such as LibreOffice Online but it is not tested.

+### Federated editing / Global Scale

+Collaborative editing of federated documents requires richdocuments version 3.4 on all involved servers.
+Besides that the following conditions must be met:

+- Make sure the remote server is added as a trusted server
+- Allow any domain to embed Collabora Online in a frame:
+  `<frame_ancestors>https://*</frame_ancestors>` must be set in coolwsd.xml

+**Note:** Due to our content security policy we cannot open a document on a remote instance without reloading the page to allow Nextcloud embedding the remote Collabora Online instance in a frame.

 ## Development setup

 Just clone this repo into your apps directory ([Nextcloud server](https://github.com/nextcloud/server#running-master-checkouts) installation needed).
 Additionally, [npm](https://www.npmjs.com/) and [Node.js](https://nodejs.org/en/download/package-manager/) are needed for installing JavaScript dependencies and building the frontend code.